 "Our accredited lenders continue to see high levels of demand for Covid-19 business loan schemes."

-The British Business Bank has approved six new lenders for accreditation under the Coronavirus Business Interruption Loan Scheme (CBILS), three new lenders for accreditation under the Coronavirus Large Business Interruption Loan Scheme (CLBILS) and two new lenders for accreditation to the Bounce Back Loan Scheme (BBLS).
+The British Business Bank has accredited the Bank of India under the Coronavirus Business Interruption Loan Scheme (CBILS) and Silicon Valley Bank under the Coronavirus Large Business Interruption Loan Scheme (CLBILS).

-New CBILS lenders 365 Business Finance, FOLK2FOLK, Handelsbanken, LendingCrowd, Maxxia, and Nucleus Commercial Finance will be able to provide financial support to smaller businesses across the UK that are losing revenue and seeing their cashflow disrupted, as a result of the Covid-19 outbreak.
+Bank of India will be able to provide financial support to smaller businesses across the UK that are losing revenue and seeing their cashflow disrupted as a result of the Covid-19 outbreak.

-New CLBILS lenders Close Brothers, ThinCats and HSBC Bank plc, a separate entity from the previously-accredited HSBC UK, will be able to provide finance to midsized and larger UK businesses with a group turnover of more than £45m.
+Silicon Valley Bank will be able to provide finance to midsized and larger UK businesses with a group turnover of more than £45m.

-This includes 967,321 Bounce Back Loans worth £29.5 billion, 52,275 loans worth over £11 billion through the Coronavirus Business Interruption Loan Scheme and £2.3 billion through the Coronavirus Large Business Interruption Loan Scheme.
+Government statistics show more than one million businesses have to date benefitted from loans and guarantees worth £46.3 billion through schemes delivered by the British Business Bank.
+This includes 1,047,611 Bounce Back Loans worth £31.7 billion, 54,538 loans worth over £11.9 billion through the Coronavirus Business Interruption Loan Scheme and £2.7 billion through the Coronavirus Large Business Interruption Loan Scheme.

 Keith Morgan, CEO of the British Business Bank, said: “Our accredited lenders continue to see high levels of demand for Covid-19 business loan schemes.
 Accrediting these additional finance providers means further support for smaller business customers and continues the British Business Bank’s long-term objective to offer more diverse sources of finance to smaller businesses.”